BrutusRex/Brutus-Ultimate-NFT-Blocklist/README.md

 This is preferably done on a computer - but in theory, it may also be able to be done on mobile.

-If you are following an account on the blocklist and you don't want to block them, the settings on Red Block can be changed to skip people you follow/follow you.
+If you are following an account (or vice versa) on the blocklist and you don't want to block them, the settings on Red Block can be changed to skip people you follow/who follow you.
+Your mutual status with Crazy Frog should be safe.

 How to use: